ajmorton/advent_of_code/2023-nim/Thoughts.md

 ## Day 03 - Gear Ratios
 **Unbelievably** annoyed by this one.
 If a number is adjacent to two symbols it gets counted twice.
 Absolutely nothing in the spec that indicates this should be the case.
 Docs said sum all parts.
 Why would a single number next to two symbols be considered two parts??

+## Day 04 - Scratchcards
+Not much to report.
+Set, set, intersect.
+The parseInt calls may seem extraneous, but int comparison is much faster than string comp, so this results in a 33% speedup.